Online Reinforcement Learning in Non-Stationary Context-Driven Environments: Introduction

-We propose \sys (\S\ref{sec:motivation}), an on-policy RL approach that ``anchors" policy output on old experiences (state, input pairs) while optimizing on current experiences.
-Unlike prior work, \sys does not rely on task labels and only requires an \gls{ood} detector, i.e. a function that recognizes old experiences that came from sufficiently different input distributions than the one currently being experienced. \sys maintains a buffer of past experiences, similar to off-policy methods~\cite{mnih2013playing}.
-But it does not use these experiences to optimize the policy.
-It uses them in a constrained optimization problem that optimizes for expected return on the {\em current} experiences without forgetting the past.
-We present three practical algorithms to solve this constrained policy optimization problem (\S\ref{sec:method}).
-We evaluate \sys on two environments with real and synthetic data (\S\ref{sec:eval}), and show that \sys outperforms several state-of-the-art on-policy and off-policy baselines and achieves results on par with an offline-trained policy with access to all input traces beforehand.
-Ablation studies show that \sys is reasonably immune to variations in the \gls{ood} detector's thresholds.
+We present \sys (\S\ref{sec:motivation}), an on-policy \gls{rl} algorithm that ``anchors'' policy outputs for old contexts while optimizing for the current context.
+Unlike prior work, \sys does not rely on task labels and only requires an \gls{ood} detector, i.e., a function that recognizes old experiences that occurred in a sufficiently different context than the current one. \sys maintains a bounded buffer of past experiences, similar to off-policy methods~\citep{mnih2013playing}.
+But as an on-policy approach, \sys does not use stale experiences to optimize the policy.
+Instead, it uses past data to {\em constrain} the policy optimization on fresh data, such that the agent's behavior does not change in other contexts.

+We evaluate \sys on several environments with real and synthetic contexts (\S\ref{sec:eval}), and show that it outperforms a variety of baselines across mentioned categories in the online learning setting.
+We also compare against a ``prescient agent'' that is trained offline on the entire context distribution prior to deployment.
+The prescient agent does not suffer from \gls{cf}.
+Among all the online methods, \sys is the closest to this idealized baseline.
+Our ablation results show that \sys is robust to variations in the \gls{ood} detector's thresholds and works well with small experience buffer sizes.